 The blood vessels of the body are lined with what are called endothelial cells.
 One of the primary functions of these cells is to maintain the canals that deliver nutrients to the tissues of the body.
-In recent cardiovascular research, the link between atherosclerosis (hardening of the arteries) and the health of the endothelial cells has become increasingly clear.
-For a scientific review of the recent research, click here.
+In cardiovascular research, the link between atherosclerosis (hardening of the arteries) and the health of the endothelial cells has become increasingly clear.
+For a scientific review of the research, click here.

 “Nitric oxide pathway as new drug targets for refractory hypertension.”
 Curr Pharm Des.
 2005;11(25):3307-15.